thegetty/quire-docs/content/guide/collection-catalouges.md

   📄 3.md
 ```

 The `overview.md` file is going to be our visual table of contents.
-To populate it, simply give it the attribute `type` a value of `contents` and the attribute `class` a value of  `brief`, `list`, `abstract`, or `grid` to determine the style.
-(The `grid` option will include an image from each entry page.)
+To populate it, simply give it the attribute `type` a value of `contents` and the attribute `class` a value of  `"brief"`, `"list"`, `"abstract"`, or `"grid"` to determine the style.
+(The `"grid"` option will include an image from each entry page.)
 This `contents` page type will automatically generate from each of the Markdown files in the folder.

 ```yaml
 title: Catalogue